LGU-SE-Internal/chaos-experiment/README.md

 ```bash
 go run cmd/clickhouseanalyzer/main.go --host=10.10.10.58 --username=default --password=password
 ```
 This will generate a file in `internal/serviceendpoints/serviceendpoints.go` with all service endpoint information.
+And a file in `internal/databaseoperations/databaseoperations.go` with all database operation information.

 # Example